microsoft/DSC-data-driven-deployment/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6a59vfritv4kbc7d/branch/master?svg=true)](https://ci.appveyor.com/project/Microsoft/DSC-data-driven-deployment/branch/master)

 # DSC-data-driven-deployment
-This is a Proof of Concept Project on how a database solution can be utilized to manage DSC configurations.
-Metadata for the configuration is stored in JSON within the database so that it can be easily retrieved and deployed.
+Proof-of-concept project illustrating an approach to persisting configuration which allows one to manage and apply DSC configurations in a push driven environment.
+Metadata such as parameters and defaults for the configuration are stored as JSON within a database so that it can be programmatically retrieved and deployed.
 Credentials are also stored securely in the database.
-The project consists of a database schema and a PowerShell module which has a series of functions.
+A queuing mechanism exposed as a cmdlet and backed by a table is provided as a means to push configurations on demand.

 ## Why?